Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 A waterfall in Troodos Mountains

-If you wish to relocate to Cyprus and minimize tax exposure, or even enjoy a tax-free income, you need to complete an application process successfully.
-As an EU citizen, first, obtain a registration certificate, a yellow slip to help you reside or work in Cyprus.
-Note that all individuals without a Cyprus passport will need to get the registration certificate from the immigration department before proceeding to the Cyprus tax authority to obtain residency.
+If you wish to relocate to Cyprus, minimize tax exposure, or even enjoy a tax-free income, you must complete an application process successfully.
+As an EU citizen, first, obtain a registration certificate and a yellow slip to help you reside or work in Cyprus.
+All individuals without a Cyprus passport must get the registration certificate from the immigration department before proceeding to the Cyprus tax authority to obtain residency.

 The second step involves registering with the tax authority to receive an identification number.
 For these, you may need to spend at least 183 days in Cyprus and submit all your income tax return forms.
-After you complete your 183 days stay, you are now eligible to obtain a tax residence certificate.
-Finally, you will receive the tax residency certificate that will be required by financial institutions and authorities in other countries.
-After you successfully register as a Cyprus tax residence, you can now obtain a non-domicile status.
+After you complete your 183-day stay, you are now eligible to obtain a tax residence certificate.
+Finally, you will receive the tax residency certificate that financial institutions and authorities in other countries will require.
+After successfully registering as a Cyprus tax resident, you can now obtain a non-domicile status.

 Easiest Way: Your Own Cyprus Limited

-To qualify as a non-domicile in Cyprus, you need to fill an application at the Ministry of Interior for a registration certificate.
-If you had already immigrated, you can ask your tax advisor for the application or select a Non-Dom ready immigration package.
-You can apply for the Non-Domicile status if you an employee, self-employed, retired, or a visitor in Cyprus.
+To qualify as a non-domicile in Cyprus, you must apply to the Ministry of Interior for a registration certificate.
+If you have already immigrated, you can ask your tax advisor for the application or select a Non-Dom-ready immigration package.
+You can apply for the Non-Domicile status if you are an employee, self-employed, retired, or a visitor in Cyprus.
 As an EU citizen, you can make a formal request for your family members by providing the required documents for every member.

 1. A residence rental agreement or certificate of ownership.